State Employee Payroll Data:

-The first is an annual report of Executive Branch salaries.
-The Executive Branch Total Compensation Report, which is updated yearly in January, provides an overview of total compensation for executive branch state agencies – it lists employees, their classification, annual salary, FICA, retirement, insurance benefits, and other compensation costs.
+.
+This report, which is updated yearly in January, provides an overview of total compensation for executive branch state agencies.
+It lists employees, their classification, annual salary, FICA, retirement, insurance benefits, and other compensation costs.

 The information is organized by department and employee.
 The information is available based on compensation paid for the most recently completed calendar year.